WE CALL

 In the Fall of 2017 during its display, we brought together an SFU Galleries’ advisory group of four Indigenous women[11].
 I had fabric replicas of the wall paintings made for these meetings, which were held in SFU Gallery at the Burnaby campus, far from the Teck Gallery’s location.
 The panels were printed at three-quarter scale as a portable version that could be put up quickly and easily with velcro fasteners, installed to complement discussions about what SFU Galleries could do to align with the Calls.[12]
 We hosted two gatherings, during which we shared food and discussed questions including: What are the barriers keeping Indigenous people from participating in contemporary art at SFU?
 What are the most important qualities of hospitality at an event such as childcare, food, a welcoming attendant, seating comfort, accessibility, scheduling?
 What outreach strategies could we use to connect with audiences who are not already part of a contemporary art community?
 If it’s a question of in-reach, of personnel and artwork going to another location or community space, what are protocols to consider?
 What are concrete ways of supporting economic justice within contemporary art?
 What does having these conversations in an art gallery lend to the bigger conversation?[13]

-Funding from the Canada Council provided an opportunity to expand upon work developed through WE CALL at SFU with the Gitxsan Wet’suwet’en Education Society (GWES) College in Hazelton, BC (2017).
+Funding from the Canada Council provided an opportunity to expand upon work developed through WE CALL, SFU with the Gitxsan Wet’suwet’en Education Society (GWES) College in Hazelton, BC (2017).
 The installation at the Teck Gallery concluded in April 2018 with a summary event including a panel of Indigenous and non-Indigenous speakers from both GWES and SFU[14].

 Gitanmaax/Hazelton